rogerbinns/apsw/doc/build.rst

 :file:`setup.py` can automatically fetch SQLite and other optional components.
-You can set the environment variable :const:`http_proxy` to control proxy usage for the download. **Note** the files downloaded are modified from their originals to ensure various names do not clash, adjust them to the download platform and to graft them cleanly into the APSW module.
-You should not commit them to source code control systems (download separately if you need clean files).
+You can set the environment variable :const:`http_proxy` to control proxy usage for the download.

 If any files are downloaded then the build step will automatically use them.
 This still applies when you do later builds without